 Do you believe that people and nature thrive together?
 Do you want to work with others who are innovative, compassionate and motivated to shape our world so that all people can benefit from a healthy environment?
 Take a look at our open Staff or Corps Member opportunities and see where your expertise can grow EarthCorps.

 There are no staff positions posted at this time.

-The Crew Leader position is a seasonal AmeriCorps position with EarthCorps.
 Crew Leaders work outside, leading Corps Members in environmental restoration projects throughout the Puget Sound region (in urban, suburban, and rural settings).
 The Crew Leader is responsible for: project coordination between land management agencies, EarthCorps project managers, and 5-6 Corps Members; facilitation of crew safety and well-being, productivity, morale and quality of work; and Corps Member training and education in the field.
+The position reports to the Corps Program Manager and Corps Operations Manager, who serve as advisers to the Crew Leaders and their crews.
 EarthCorps crews will be made up of 5-6 Corps Members and a Crew Leader.